Whistling Birds Gauntlet Darts guide

 Transducer speaker attached to the mounting magnet on the gearbox wall

-3. Install the buttons.
+8. Install the buttons in the MCU cover.
 Press the tactile buttons into their pockets in the microcontroller cover so the smaller actuator tips poke through the holes on the outside of the cover.

 Tactile buttons pressed into the microcontroller cover pockets